tthoma24/resume/README.md

 * Responsible for maintaining, documenting, patching, and upgrading all hardware and software on approximately 200 servers in the Business School.
 * Coordinate within and across teams to plan and execute ongoing projects.
 Projects include Gitlab CI/CD for CAS deployments, VMware vSphere upgrades, SVN to Git Migration, and MediaWiki to Confluence migration.
 * Participate in the engineering and evaluation of new installations and upgrades of hardware and software.
-Projects include staging server for CAS SSO in Azure, deployment of AWS CloudFront for static web assets, and addition of new ESXi nodes.
+Projects include staging server for CAS SSO in Azure, deployment of AWS CloudFront for static web assets, and vSphere upgrades.
 * Primary maintainer of various web services/servers, such as CAS Single Sign On System (SSO), Azure DR environment, Drupal Systems, VMware vSphere, DHCP, and others.
 * Maintainer of Configuration Management workflows on Linux servers using Puppet.
 Recently setup a code approval process in GitLab after the SVN to Git Migration of the Business School's Puppet code.
 * Provide 3rd tier support to the Client Support Group to resolve complex problems.